hai-vr/documentation/docs/research/other/constraint-activate.md

 In Approach #2, all of these offsets are equal to zero.

 In this new approach, I tried to copy the previously created offset transform position and rotations located inside the bones, into these offsets.
+The constraints are targeting the bones directly instead of those offset transforms.

 As it turns out, **writing these offsets by hand has fixed the issue**.
 It does not require additional transforms to be referenced, and thus this is the method that I'm using in *Skinned Mesh Constraint*.